plokhotnyuk/jsoniter-scala/README.md

   provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
+- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and optionally hex dump of affected by error part of an internal byte buffer
+- Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
+- Configurable turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
 - Configurable mapping function for names between case classes and JSON, including predefined functions which enforce snake_case or camelCase names for all fields
 - Configurable name of a discriminator field for ADTs
 - Configurable mapping function for values of a discriminator field that is used for distinguish classes of ADTs
 - Configurable skipping of unexpected fields or throwing of parse exceptions
-- Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
+- Configurable size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`, no extra buffering are required
-- Configurable turning off hex dumping of affected by error part of byte buffer to reduce impact on performance

 For upcoming features and fixes see [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).